Peninsula State Park: Two golf courses

 The non-profit Peninsula Golf Associates operate the park's 18-hole Peninsula Golf Course, considered to be one of the most scenic in Wisconsin.

 What is now the Peninsula Golf Course began in 1913 as two proposed nine-hole courses, one near the Fish Creek park entrance and the other at the present site.
 Planning and work began slowly since money was tight and water was a problem.
 After a few years, the Fish Creek site was abandoned.
 In 1921 The Door County Country Club opened for play as a six-hole golf course, functioning with “sand and oil” greens during its first ten years.
 By 1926, three more holes had been developed, one of which was the 65-yard, over the bluff, par three that has been the signature hole ever since.
 During the next few years, the final nine were constructed, and by 1931 an 18-hole golf course measuring 5,000 yards was ready to play.
-In the 1960s, when the course was lengthened and redesigned.
+In the 1960s, the course was lengthened and redesigned.

 In 2013, plans for a 6-hole short course were approved in order to educate new golfers.
 The short course was completed and opened in 2014.